James Greenlees: Medical career

 He was educated at Kelvinside Academy and later Loretto School; he matriculated to St John's College, Cambridge in 1898.
 He gained his Bachelor of Medicine in 1907, and was a physician in Glasgow from 1906 through to 1926.
 He worked at Western Infirmary and the Sick Children Hospital, both based in the city.

 In 1938 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ivan De Burgh Daly, Sir David P D Wilkie, Robert Alexander Fleming and Sir John Fraser.

 Military career

-With the outbreak of World War I, Greenlees joined the Royal Army Medical Corps and was posted to France.
-On 12 August 1915 he was promoted to temporary captain in the 22nd Field Ambulance; he was awarded the Distinguished Service Order that same year.
+With the outbreak of World War I, Greenlees joined the Royal Army Medical Corps in August 1914 as a temporary lieutenant and was posted to France.
+On 12 August 1915 he was promoted to temporary captain in the 22nd Field Ambulance; he was awarded the Distinguished Service Order (DSO) that same year, the citation for which reads as follows:

 He was later posted to the 98th Field Ambulance, achieving the rank of lieutenant colonel.
-In 1917 he was awarded a Bar to his DSO, and the next year he was made Chevalier of the Legion of Honour.
+In January 1918 he was awarded a Bar to his DSO, and the next year he was made Chevalier of the Legion of Honour.
 Greenlees was Mentioned in Despatches on four occasions.